 What's "off" could take many different forms:

-- You feel stuck — dissatisfied or just not right in your life — and you aren't exactly sure why.
-Or maybe you know exactly why...but you aren't sure what to do about it!
+You feel stuck and aren't exactly sure why.
+Or maybe you do know why, but you aren't sure what to do about it!

 Tell me more about coaching.